 6. Grab the essentials.

 I had basically 15 minutes to get ready and be ready to leave.
 So I started rounding up what I needed.
-My wallet, my purse, my identification card, etc. Then I started grabbing things I thought would help me.
-This is what I picked.
+My wallet, my purse, my identification card, and so on.
+Then I started grabbing things I thought would help me.
+This is what I chose:

 - A sports bra, a comfy t shirt, and yoga pants.
 Things that made me feel secure and safe, that would be easy to take on and off.

 - Tennis shoes that tie.
 I wanted to have something I put on my body stay there and be tight on me.

 - A necklace with my name on it.
 I think any necklace would help, mine happened to have letter beads with my name spelled out.
 But anything that you can grab on to, maybe a necklace that reminds you of something good, a nice holiday, someone who loves you.

 - Silver bangle bracelets.
 I stacked roughly 15 thin, silver bangles on my wrist.
 They are cold, make a lot of noise when I shake them, and are heavy when they are all together on my wrist.

 - My iPod.
 Music has a great way of setting or changing my mood.
 I brought my iPod and listened to India.Arie and rain sounds to calm my nerves.